indeedeng/imhotep/index.md

 See the [quick start page]({{ site.baseurl }}/docs/quick-start) for instructions.

 # Example
 See the [demo page](https://github.com/indeedeng/proctor-demo) for a reference implementation of Imhotep.
-EXISTING LINK to proctor demo
+CHANGE THIS EXISTING LINK to proctor demo

 # Discussion
 Ask and answer questions in our Q&A forum for Imhotep: NEED LINK HERE